caf-archive/opensuse-base-image/README.md

-# openSUSE and Tini image
+# openSUSE Base image

-This project builds an openSUSE-based image which includes Tini.
-It can be used as a base image by projects which require Tini.
+This project builds an openSUSE-based image intended for use as a general service base image.

 ### Tini
 [Tini](https://github.com/krallin/tini) is pre-installed in the container.
 If the image entrypoint is not overwritten then it will be automatically used.